Animesh0203/devOpsProjects/README.md

 - *Age* (integer): Age of the student
 - *Email* (string): Contact email of the student

 The API is designed to support concurrent access with in-memory data storage for fast access, utilizing Java's ConcurrentHashMap for thread safety.
-Additionally, the API integrates with the *Ollama API* to generate AI-based summaries for each student's profile.

-> *Note:* It’s important to note that Ollama depends on your system’s specifications.
-For optimal performance, Ollama requires a high-core system to handle the AI model processing.
-While I may not be able to fully demonstrate the summary output on this machine, rest assured that it works on systems with sufficient resources and is configured to provide a summary whenever a student's details are requested.

 ---